Diversity, Equity & Inclusion at GMercyU

 • Jeffrey Wallace, Director of Spirituality & Justice

-• S. Megan Walter, Associate Professor, School of Arts & Sciences
+• S. Megan Walter, Associate Professor, The College of Arts, Sciences & Professional Studies

 See GMercyU's glossary of DEI Definitions.